hitesh381/json_temporal_project/README.md

-# 🛠️ JSON Pretty Printer using Temporal (Jabali DevOps Exam)
+# 🛠️ JSON Pretty Printer using Temporal

 This project is a Python-based [Temporal](https://temporal.io) workflow that pretty-prints a JSON document passed via the CLI.
 It uses Temporal's local development setup with Docker Compose and is tested end-to-end.